eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 ## Context View

-An Ankaios Server is connected to multiple Agents that are deployed on the same or on different nodes.
-The Server communicates with the Agents to:
+An Ankaios server is connected to multiple agents that are deployed on the same or on different nodes.
+The server communicates with the agents to:

-* send the Agents lists of Workloads scheduled for them
+* send the agents lists of workloads scheduled for them
-* forward Workload State between Agents
+* forward workload state between agents
-* receive execution requests from Workloads running on an Agent
+* receive ToServer messages from workloads running on an agent

 The following diagram shows a high level view of an Ankaios Server in its context: